Extreme depolarization for any spin

-We are now ready to introduce the decoherence model studied in this work, which is that of a spin-$j$ system undergoing Markovian depolarisation along the three spatial directions $x$, $y$ and $z$ with a priori different rates $\gamma_x$, $\gamma_y$ and $\gamma_z$, see Eq.~\eqref{MEq}.
-In Appendix \ref{Appendix_models}, we give examples of physical models that provide a microscopic basis to our master equation: a spin interacting with a fluctuating magnetic field and an ensemble of two-level atoms interacting with the electromagnetic field in the high temperature limit.
+We consider a spin-$j$ system undergoing (Markovian) depolarization along the three spatial directions $x$, $y$, and $z$ with \emph{a priori} different rates $\gamma_x$, $\gamma_y$, and $\gamma_z$ (see Eq.~\eqref{MEq}).
+In Appendix \ref{Appendix_models}, we give examples of physical models that provide a microscopic basis for our master equation: a spin interacting with a fluctuating magnetic field and an ensemble of two-level atoms interacting with the electromagnetic field at infinite temperature.
+Quantum light states can also undergo depolarization due to random SU($2$) rotations as light propagates through an optical fiber whose birefringent index fluctuates with time~\cite{2014Rozema}.
 Many more models leading to the same form of dynamical evolution have been proposed and studied in the literature.
-For instance, the derivation of a master equation describing isotropic depolarisation of multiphoton states was carried out in~\cite{2013Rivas} based on SU(2) invariance.
-The effect of isotropic decoherence for a qubit on Uhlmann's mixed state geometric phase was studied in~\cite{Tidstr2003}.
-In Ref.~\cite{2006Klimov}, the anisotropic depolarisation of light stemming from its interaction with a material medium was analysed.
-A master equation describing anisotropic depolarisation of a spin-$1/2$ was derived from a microscopic Hamiltonian model in~\cite{2017Arsenijevic} and from disordered Hamiltonian ensembles in~\cite{2021Chen}.
-A non-Markovian version for a central spin-$1/2$ interacting with a spin bath has been derived in~\cite{2017Bhattacharya}.
-Finally, let us note that a weak continuous measurement of the Cartesian components of a spin leads to the same form of dynamical evolution and offers the possibility of tuning the three depolarisation rates $\gamma_x$, $\gamma_y$ and $\gamma_z$.
+The derivation of a master equation describing isotropic depolarization of multiphoton states was carried out in~\cite{2013Rivas} based on SU($2$) invariance.
+The effect of isotropic decoherence for a qubit on Uhlmann's mixed-state geometric phase was studied in~\cite{Tidstr2003}.
+In Ref.~\cite{2006Klimov}, the anisotropic depolarization of light stemming from its interaction with a material medium was analysed.
+A master equation describing anisotropic depolarization of a spin $1/2$ was derived from a microscopic Hamiltonian model in~\cite{2017Arsenijevic} and from disordered Hamiltonian ensembles in~\cite{2021Chen}.
+A non-Markovian version for a central spin $1/2$ interacting with a spin bath has been derived in~\cite{2017Bhattacharya}.
+Finally, let us note that a weak continuous measurement of the Cartesian components of a spin leads to the same form of dynamical evolution and offers the possibility of tuning the three depolarization rates $\gamma_x$, $\gamma_y$ and $\gamma_z$.
 On the other hand, microscopic models and basic thermodynamic principles can lead to constraints on the possible values that rates can take, as we explain in the next subsection.